-The range of ecological conditions on the Canfor FMA area is noteworthy and highly relevant to NRV modelling and estimates.
-The 642,000 ha area of the Canfor FMA area is relatively small for the boreal forest, and it would otherwise be considered to be a homogenous study area based on size alone.
-However, this particular location spans an elevation from 200-1750 m, growing degree days from 900-1250, mean annual precipitation from 475-650mm, and flat to steeply sloped topography (Table 3).
+The details of the range of ecological conditions on the Weyerhaeuser FMA are noteworthy and highly relevant to the NRV modelling and output.
+It spans an elevation from 200 to >1500 m, growing degree days from 800-1250, mean annual precipitation from 500-760mm, and from level to steeply sloped topography (Table 3).
 In other words, this is by no means a homogenous study area in terms of either biotic or abiotic elements.
-By association, nor is it likely not homogeneous in terms of historical (or future) fire behaviour or risk.
-In fact, the historical long-term fire cycle estimates for the Canfor FMA area range from 60-100 years (see ahead).
-Moreover, these different fire regime zones align strongly with changes in many critical wildfire behaviour elements.
-For example, shorter fire cycles are associated with low elevation (i.e., higher lighting ignition probability), longer growing (and fire) seasons, and more flammable fuel types.
+Nor is it homogeneous in terms of historic (or future) fire behaviour or risk.
+For example, estimates of the pre-historic long-term fire cycle averages for the different sub-regions in the Weyerhaeuser FMA range from 65-135 years (Andison 2019a)

+(see ahead to Figure 4).
+Furthermore, there is a strong alignment between the long-term fire frequency estimates, and many critical wildfire elements.
+For example, longer fire cycles are associated with low elevation (i.e., higher lighting ignition probability), longer growing (and fire) seasons, and more flammable fuel types.